dskemp/courtdata/content/cases/ot2014/14-185/index.md

 - removal
 summary: "The Fifth Circuit erred in declining to take jurisdiction to review the Board of Immigration Appeals’ decision denying Mata’s request for equitable tolling of the time limit for filing a motion to reopen Mata’s deportation case."
 ---
+The Fifth Circuit erred in declining to take jurisdiction to review the Board of Immigration Appeals’ decision denying Mata’s request for equitable tolling of the time limit for filing a motion to reopen Mata’s deportation case.